Last Updated on September 17th, 2019

 About 20% of American adults smoke.
 Vastly larger percentages of adults smoke in other countries where people aren’t exposed to anti-smoking rules and regulations whenever they go out.
 About 20% of American adults have acne—but they aren’t always the same people who smoke.
 And some countries that have high rates of smoking don’t have high rates of smoking.

 So, is it really possible that smoking causes acne?
 Could quitting smoking put an end to acne?
 Nothing in this article is intended to encourage you to smoke or to discourage from stopping smoking.
 We just want to provide a fair and balanced overview of the relationship between smoking and the world’s most common skin problem.

 Internet marketers are always finding new market niches for acne products.
 The latest target for Internet marketers interested in selling acne products is selling skincare aids to smokers.

 A typical pitch for a program for treating acne in smokers begins with the undisputed fact that many adults like to smoke.
-Cigarette smoke contains carbon dioxide, carbon monoxide, and a variety of free-radical inducing chemicals as well as a number of substances that are toxic to tissues all over the body.
+Cigarette smoke contains carbon dioxide, carbon monoxide, and a variety of free radical-inducing chemicals, as well as a number of substances that are toxic to tissues all over the body1.
 Menthol cigarettes are even more irritating than non-menthylated tobacco products.

 Inhaling cigarette smoke creates a swoosh of toxic chemicals and tar that adhere to your lungs, your mouth, your nose, and your throat.
 The heart beats harder to force blood through blood vessels that tighten up in response to nicotine.
 Blood flow is redirected to the vital organs at the body’s core and away from the skin.
 Blood vessels in the skin are less able to deliver oxygen and nutrients and less able to remove skin irritants—so shouldn’t this all cause acne?